angrybacon/doomsday-wiki/markdown/articles/2022/04/15/axion-mega-brum.md

 :card[Paradigm Shift], :card[SE], :card[Narset, Parter of Veils], Force of Will and Island.
 I take Force and they play Shelldock for their turn.
 I untap, drop fetch, petal and Doomsday building something with double Oracle, lands, :card[CoS] and cyclers.
-The main thing to make sure of is to not risk an Oracle to getting surgicalled at any point.
+The main thing to make sure of is to not risk an oracle to getting surgicalled at any point.
 The opponent does use their surgical on Doomsday eventually snagging another from my hand but ultimately they cannot find anything of use (Daze comes out from under Shelldock) and I manage to get